When a Family Business Depends Too Much on One Person

 Book your free session → https://www.destinyunboundcoaching.com/free-session

 When a family business depends too much on one person, the business isn't actually running — one person is holding it together through sheer will.
 That's not a business model.
 That's a trap.
-And every day you stay in it, the walls get a little closer.

 You told me you don't have time to meet once a week.